-The objective of the Company is to achieve a return (capital growth and income) in excess of the UK Consumer Price Index (CPI) plus 3%, net of fees, over rolling 5 year periods.
+The objective of the Company is to achieve a return (income and capital) in excess of the UK Consumer Price Index (CPI) plus 3%, net of fees, over rolling 5 year periods.

-There is no guarantee that any return will be achieved over that, or any time period.
-Investors should note that capital is in fact at risk.
+There is no guarantee that the above return will be achieved over that, or any, time period.
+Investors should note that, notwithstanding the objective, capital is in fact at risk.